PopcornTimeCommunity/desktop/README.md

 Want to report a bug, request a feature, contribute or translate Popcorn Time?
 We need all the help we can get!
 You can also join in with our [community](README.md#community) to keep up-to-date and meet other Popcorn Timers.

+## Contributing

+Please don't post pull requests that reformats the code.
+Please don't remove whitespaces.
+Don't do any dirty job.

 ## Getting Started

 If you're comfortable getting up and running from a `git clone`, this method is for you.